nhsconnect/FHIR-NRLS-API/README.md

 ## Contributing

 Notice a defect or have a feature request?
-Check the existing [issues](https://github.com/nhsconnect/FHIR-NRLS-API/issues) first.
-If your problem or idea is not addressed yet, feel free to [open a new issue](https://github.com/nhsconnect/FHIR-NRLS-API/issues/new).
+Contact the NRL team at [nrls@nhs.net](mailto:nrls@nhs.net).

 ## Versioning